 This is such a popular place you might have to line up and wait, but it is well worth it.

 And the cappuccino was great.

 Oh – and the fresh juices are very very fresh, and very, very tasty too.

-Of course there are fabulous canals.
-Nots and lots of canals.
+Of course, there are fabulous canals.
+Lots and lots of canals.

 And lots and lots of bikes.

 My mother came to Amsterdam more than 20 years ago.
-I remember her saying you took your life in your hands crossing a main road in Amsterdam.
-There are so many bikes on the bike track, then a road with buses, cars, motorbikes and trucks.
+I remember her saying you took your life in your hands crossing the main road in Amsterdam.
+There are so many bikes on the bike tracks, then a road with buses, cars, motorbikes, and trucks.
 Then watch out for trams.
-Whew – you are in the middle of the road, and you have to do it all again – just the opposite way!
+More so when you are in the middle of the road, and you have to do it all again – just the opposite way!